-Some of the current biotic efforts being conducted by the Southeast I&M Network, refuges, and partners include Amphibian Inventories, Bird Monitoring, Freshwater Mussel Inventory, Invasive Species Monitoring, Mobile Acoustical Bat Monitoring, and Vegetation Monitoring.
+Some of the current biotic efforts being conducted by the Southeast I&M Branch, refuges, and partners include Amphibian Community Monitoring, Bird Monitoring, Habitat Mapping, Invasive Species Monitoring, Mobile Acoustical Bat Monitoring, and Vegetation Monitoring.

 There is a growing concern about the worldwide decline of amphibian populations, and the southeastern U.S. represents one of the world's most diverse regions for amphibians.
 Amphibians are commonly recognized as good indicators of ecosystem health and change due to their dependence on various wetland habitats and sensitivity to environmental stressors.

 The U.S. Fish and Wildlife Service is very concerned about the impacts that invasive species are having on fish, wildlife, and plants across the Nation.
 Invasive plants and animals degrade, change or displace native habitats and compete with our native wildlife and are thus harmful to our fish, wildlife and plant resources.
-The Southeast Region I&M Network is working with refuges and other partners on invasive species monitoring activities.
-Some of the current efforts include aquatic invasive species and Phragmites monitoring.
+The Southeast Region I&M Branch is working with refuges and other partners on invasive species monitoring activities.
+Some of the current efforts include Phragmites monitoring.

 Bats are integral to sustaining biodiversity of both simple and complex ecosystems in the eastern United States.
 Bats have been specifically identified as species of concern in many National Wildlife Refuge Comprehensive Conservation and Habitat Management Plans and are otherwise recognized as a species group of interest on many refuge lands.
 Recent recognition of landscape level threats to bat populations and refuge-scale needs for baseline information on bat abundance and distribution has prompted refuges to start coordinated acoustical monitoring of bats in the Southeast.